 We all know that Search Engine Optimisation (SEO) is not new.
 It is now a well-established and many faceted field which has undergone many changes.
-The changing way that search engines assess and rank pages has led to many of those twist and turns in SEO.
+The changing way that search engines assess and rank pages has led to many of those twist and turns in SEO (have a look at this article on the cost of SEO).

 Link-building is another thing which rose to significant prominence.
 That happened once the importance of backlinks became clear.
 More technical SEO came to the fore when the informational architecture of any given site was recognised as a crucial factor.